 Sub-criterion B1: Small and Resident Populations

-New Zealand sea lions are slowly recovering within the IMMA with a new, small breeding colony established in Port Pegasus, on the south eastern coast of Rakiura, which is now the third largest breeding population of this endangered, endemic species with an estimate of 178 (168-194) adults and pups in 2014-2015 (Roberts & Doonan 2016).
+New Zealand sea lions are slowly recovering within the IMMA with a new, small breeding colony established in Port Pegasus, on the south eastern coast of Rakiura, which is now the fifth largest breeding population of this endangered, endemic species with an estimate of 178 (168-194) adults and pups in 2014-2015 (Roberts & Doonan 2016).
 There are also a small number of additional breeding females in the Catlins (e.g. northeastern part of the IMMA).
 The total number of New Zealand sea lions within the IMMA is presently estimated at approximately 300-400 individuals (S. Childerhouse pers. comm.).
 The turbid coastal waters along the South Island coast including three large bays within the IMMA (i.e. Te Waewae, Toetoes and Porpoise Bays) form part of a small, endemic and genetically distinct sub-population of Hector’s dolphins, called the South Coast South Island sub-population (Hamner et al. 2012).
 These three bays are spread over approximately ~120 km of coastline but dolphins at all three sites consistently exhibit a high degree of genetic differentiation from the two other South Island sub-populations of Hector’s dolphins (Hamner et al. 2012).
 An aerial survey estimated a total of 332 (95% CI 217-508) Hector’s dolphins along the south coast of the South Island (e.g. the whole area is contained within the IMMA) (MacKenzie & Clement 2018), providing evidence that this sub-population is extremely vulnerable.

 Criterion C: Key Life Cycle Activities